Jer-B/Ethernaut_Hello_-spoil-/README.md

 # English README　[Jump to Japanese Version](#japanese)

 # Ethernaut Solutions
-- The Ethernaut is a Web3/Solidity-based coding wargame inspired by overthewire.org, played in the Ethereum Virtual Machine.
+- The Ethernaut is a Web3/Solidity-based coding wargame, played in the Ethereum Virtual Machine.
 - Each level is a smart contract that needs to be 'hacked'.

 Here are the writeups of my solutions levels I cleared.